You probably know about hybrid cars. But do you know about about hybrid life insurance?

 - Easier to get.
 The medical underwriting for a hybrid life insurance policy is often more relaxed than for a standalone long-term care insurance policy.
 In fact, some hybrid policies only have you answer a few health questions.

 - Flexible payment options.
 There are two ways to pay for a hybrid life insurance: with a lump sum or with annual payments.

 - Tax savings.
 Life insurance payouts to your loved ones aren’t taxed.
 And premiums paid for long-term term care insurance can sometimes be deducted from your state and federal taxes.

 - Less time and effort.
-It’s much easier to research, buy, and manage one policy than two separate policies.
+It’s often easier to research, buy and manage one policy than two separate policies.

 - Fewer premium hikes.
-Many people worry about the cost of long-term care insurance.
+Many people worry about cost.
 That’s because standalone long-term care policy premiums could increase dramatically.
-Fortunately, hybrid policies typically offer more pricing stability.
+Hybrid policies typically offer more pricing stability.

-- Better return on your premium dollars.
-You forfeit all premium dollars paid for a traditional policy if you never needed long-term care.
-Fortunately, there’s no “use it or lose it” with a hybrid policy.
-That’s because your loved ones benefit from the full death benefit if you never need long-term care.
+- Possibility of a death benefit.
+Typically you forfeit the premium dollars you’ve paid for a traditional policy if you never need long-term care.
+With a hybrid policy, your loved ones receive the full death benefit if you never need long-term care.
 Some policies even guarantee a small death benefit no matter what.

 - Option to lock in your premium.
 Some hybrid life insurance policies let you lock in your premium payments.

 - Option of a money-back guarantee.
 Some hybrid policies return the premium paid if you decide you don’t want the policy after a set time.